pixano/pixano-inference/docs/getting_started/index.md

 ### Run the application

+Pixano-Inference requires a running [Redis server](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/).
+Its URL can be configured in a `.env` file at the root of the server.
+By default it will serve the localhost at the 6379 port.

 Pixano-Inference can invoke a server that will serve the API.
 To do so, simply execute the following command:

 ```bash